WeTransfer/Sketch-Plugin/README.md

 ##### Menu bar
   - Select the artboards or pages you want to share
   - Go to “Plugins” in the menu bar
-  - Select “Share selection via WeTransfer”
+  - Select “WeTransfer” → “Share Selection”
   - Copy the link and share it with anyone

 ![Preview Gif](assets/export-200.gif)